-- 6.3 Where anticipated, intimate care arrangements are agreed between the school and parents/carers and, if appropriate, by the student.
-For all students requiring intimate care a Personal Care Plan will be drawn up (see Appendix A) or, if appropriate, an Individual Medical Care Plan (please refer to HS2 Medical Treatment Policy).
-External agencies may contribute to the plan if appropriate. - 6.4 If staff are undertaking intimate care then they should be named in the child's care plan.
-The exception to this may be in specialist settings where trained staff, other than those named on the care plan, are used to provide cover.
-However, the member of staff providing intimate care will be known to the child and parents/carers will be aware that this might be the case. - 6.5 Staff should not undertake any aspect of intimate care that has not been agreed between the Academy, parents/carers and the student.
-The only exception to this is outlined in 6.6. - 6.6 Only in an emergency, for example, if a student's health or safety is at risk, would staff undertake any aspect of intimate care that has not been agreed by parents/carers and the Academy.
-Parents/carers would then be contacted immediately. - 6.7 Provision should be made for cover if the trained member of staff is not available, e.g. they are on sick leave.
-Additional trained staff should be available to undertake specific intimate care tasks. - 6.8 Intimate care arrangements should be reviewed every six months, or immediately if the student's circumstances change between reviews.
-The views of all relevant parties should be sought and considered to inform future arrangements. - 6.9 If a staff member has concern about a colleague's intimate care practice, they must report this to the Academy's Designated Safeguarding Lead (DSL) immediately. - 6.10 As an additional safeguard, staff involved in meeting intimate care needs will not usually be involved with the delivery of the sex and relationship education (SRE) curriculum to the same student(s), wherever possible. - 6.11 A bag of equipment for use during unplanned intimate care will be kept in each Academy. - 7 Guidelines for Good Practice
+- 7.8 Staff should not undertake any aspect of intimate care that has not been agreed between the academy, parents/carers and the student.
+The only exception to this is outlined in 7.9. - 7.9 Only in an emergency, for example, if a student's health or safety is at risk, would staff undertake any aspect of intimate care that has not been agreed by parents/carers and the academy.
+Parents/carers would then be contacted and informed. - 7.10 Provision should be made for cover if the trained member of staff is not available, e.g. they are on sick leave.
+Additional trained staff should be available to undertake specific intimate care tasks. - 7.11 Intimate care arrangements should be reviewed every six months, or immediately if the student's circumstances change between reviews.
+The views of all relevant parties should be sought and considered to inform future arrangements. - 7.12 As an additional safeguard, staff involved in meeting intimate care needs will not usually be involved with the delivery of the relationship and sex education (RSE) curriculum to the same student(s), wherever possible.